awsdocs/amazon-sqs-developer-guide/doc_source/sqs-creating-custom-policies-process-workflow.md

-# Amazon SQS Access Control Process Workflow<a name="sqs-creating-custom-policies-process-workflow"></a>
+# Amazon SQS access control process workflow<a name="sqs-creating-custom-policies-process-workflow"></a>

 The following diagram describes the general workflow of access control with the Amazon SQS access policy language\.